atrifat/nostr-filter-relay/README.md

 cd nostr-filter-relay
 ```

-Before running nostr-filter-relay, make sure you have already configured your own personal instance of [atrifat/nsfw-detector-api](https://github.com/atrifat/nsfw-detector-api) and [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate).
+Before running nostr-filter-relay, make sure you have already configured your own personal instance of [atrifat/nsfw-detector-api](https://github.com/atrifat/nsfw-detector-api), [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate), and [atrifat/hate-speech-detector-api](https://github.com/atrifat/hate-speech-detector-api).
+You don't have to run all of them only if you enable classification for certain task (Example: NSFW detection only).

 Copy `.env.example` into `.env` file and change the configuration according to your own settings.

 ### Published Docker Image